survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Dealing with Dynamic Paths

-Given the approaches discussed here rely on static analysis and webpack has to find the files in question, it doesn't work for every possible case.
-If the files you need are on another server or have to be accessed through a particular end-point, then webpack isn't enough.
+Given the approaches discussed here rely on static analysis and webpack has to find the files in question, it doesn’t work for every possible case.
+If the files you need are on another server or have to be accessed through a particular end-point, then webpack isn’t enough.

 Consider using browser-side loaders like [$script.js](https://github.com/ded/script.js/) or [little-loader](https://github.com/walmartlabs/little-loader) on top of webpack in this case.

 ## Conclusion

-Even though `require.context` is a niche feature, it's good to be aware of it.
+Even though `require.context` is a niche feature, it’s good to be aware of it.
 It becomes useful if you have to perform lookups against multiple files available within the file system.
 If your lookup is more complex than that, you may have to resort to other alternatives that allow you to perform loading runtime.

 To recap:

-* `require.context` is an advanced feature that's often hidden behind the scenes.
+* `require.context` is an advanced feature that’s often hidden behind the scenes.
 It is particularly useful if you have to perform a lookup against a lot of files.
 * If you write a dynamic `import` in a certain form, webpack will generate a `require.context` call.
 The code reads slightly better in this case.
 * The techniques work only against the file system.
 If you have to operate against urls, you should look into client-side solutions.